loganprit/welovemovies/README.md

 ## Future Goals

-- **Visual Redesign**: Modernize the frontend with Tailwind CSS and create a comprehensive UI component library for consistent design.
+- **Visual Redesign**: Modernize the frontend with a comprehensive UI component library for consistent design.
 - **Advanced Filtering**: Implement more sophisticated filtering options to sort movies by ratings, release dates, or viewer demographics.
 - **Search**: Implement advanced search functionality.
 - **Movie Metadata**: Expand movie information by integrating with TMDb's API.